Skip to content

 Are bonus annuities available in every state?

-How do bonus annuities compare to fixed annuities?
+How do bonus annuities compare to traditional fixed annuities?

-Fixed annuities credit a declared rate and are simple and predictable.
-Bonus FIAs can improve starting value or income potential but include index mechanics and more rules to review.
+Fixed annuities typically credit a declared rate and are simpler and more predictable.
+Bonus FIAs can improve starting value or income math but come with index crediting rules and more fine print to review.

 Join over 100,000 satisfied clients who trust us to help them achieve their goals!